behnazkhoshnood/tadig-restaurant/README.md

     - The 5 main colours used are:

-    - rgb(99, 143, 33) for Home page which is close to light blue.
+    - #2c89a5 for Home page which is close to light blue.

-    - rgb(170, 88, 170) for Menu page which is close to green.
+    - #638f21 for Menu page which is close to green.

-    - rgb(187, 99, 99) for Reservation page which is in the scope of violet.
+    - #aa58aa for Reservation page which is in the scope of violet.

-    - rgb(187, 99, 99) for Rate us page which is darker shades of red.
+    - #bb6363 for Rate us page which is darker shades of red.

-    - and white
+    - and #fafafa which is a shade of gray and cream.

   - #### Typography